 Products may be smaller

 Dollar stores often get away with low prices because they can offer smaller than usual products, which means you may not necessarily be saving in the long run.
-If you compare your basic grocery store items to what you can find at the dollar store, the savings may not add up to all that much — if they add up to anything at all.
+If you compare your basic grocery store items to what you can find at the dollar store, the savings may not add up to all that much or to anything at all.

-For example, if you pay $1 for a 5 oz. tube of toothpaste at the dollar store, but can get a much bigger tube at your local grocery or convenience store for $3 or so, it may be cheaper overall to go with the larger tube.
+For example, if you pay $1 for a 5-ounce tube of toothpaste at the dollar store, but can get a much bigger tube at your local grocery or convenience store for $3 or so, it may be cheaper overall to go with the larger tube.

 Quantity may be less